decidim-de/decidim_berlin/README.md

 # decidim_berlin

-Free Open-Source participatory democracy, citizen participation and open government for cities and organizations
+Free Open-Source participatory democracy, citizen participation and open government for Berlin and its organizations.
 This is the open-source repository for decidim_berlin, based on [Decidim](https://github.com/decidim/decidim).

 ## Setting up the application

-You will need to do some steps before having the app working properly once you've deployed it:
+You will need to do some steps before having the app working properly on your machine:

 1. Open a Rails console in the server: `bundle exec rails console`
 1. Create a System Admin user: